HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

 * Breaks the Windows 10 Start Menu and probably Search.
 Note: [Classic Shell](http://www.classicshell.net/) provides a very nice alternative Start Menu with Search.
 * ...?

-Since it's not clear to me what other problems there are by uninstalling Cortana, I personally prefer the `Win+<key>` workaround.
+Since it's not clear to me what other problems there are by uninstalling Cortana, I would not recommend this approach.

 ## Not a Workaround / Fix